ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Bradley: The RAG index thing - it is on my mind because not all deployers will create their own index, so wholesaling RAG indexes for providing predictions, it means that some could pass forward their RAG but along preferences and allow those to create products.

-Erin: On search category in the chat, having a category like that reduces the burdens to define each crawler (i.e. less known crawlers), but the line drawning is problematic.
+Erin: On search category in the chat, having a category like that reduces the burdens to define each crawler (i.e. less known crawlers), but the line drawing is problematic.
 Search tries to draw a line between traditional search and the more contemporary generative summary, AI inflected search.
 This distinction draws a line that limits today product design - exact text preference is binary and easy to follow for future flexible developments.

 Kevin: Why don't we think about the adopted draft, but instead of looking for something else - why not adopt Krishna, text-oriented ones?
 Training and gen AI training rom the adopted draft and from Krishna not the gen AI, but the aspects about presentation.